maniospas/Blombly/docs/advanced/preprocessor.md

 ## Namespaces

-Namespaces compartmenize the usage of certain variables.
-THis is done adding a prefix `@name::` to their names when the namespace is not active, which makes it harder to use by mistake.
-The name is added as a prefix followed by two colons to only a set of affected variables following the namespace's activation, and until the end of the file.
+Namespaces compartmenize the usage of certain variables. by prefixing them with `@name::` under the hood while the namespace is active so that they can not be used accidentally elsewhere.
+Namespace activations last until the end of of the source code file.
-To begin with, declare a namespace with the following syntax, where at its end you can also add some code to run upon activation.
+Declare a namespace with the following syntax, where at its end you can also add some code to run upon activation.
 Include any number of variables whose subsequent usage is altered.